At What Age Can a Child Get Braces?

 If you have noticed any of the above problems in your child, you do not have to wait until they are 7 to see an orthodontist.
 Start by consulting with your regular dentist and then seek out an opinion about braces from a licensed orthodontist.

 How Old Must My Child Be to Get Braces?

-The Lucille Packard Children’s Hospital explains that the ideal age to get braces varies from customer to customer.
-Most commonly, orthodontic treatment begins between the ages of 9 and 14 because kids of this age already have some of their permanent teeth in but they are not yet as set as they will be in adulthood.
+The Lucile Packard Children’s Hospital explains that the ideal age to get braces varies from customer to customer.
+Most commonly, orthodontic treatment begins between the ages of 9 and 14 because kids of this age already have many of their permanent teeth in, but they are not yet as set as they will be in adulthood.

 Can I Get Braces as an Adult?

 While most people who get braces in their lifetime get them as children, you can get braces at any time.
 The ADA explains that teeth can be treated with orthodontic procedures, such as braces, at any age.
 In fact, one in five customers at an orthodontist’s office is over the age of 18.